Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Results and Discussion

-Sun is the source with highest flux density in the low-frequency sky, with even the quiet Sun spewing flux density exceeding $10^4-10^5\ \mathrm{Jy}$ in the MWA band.
+The Sun is the source with the highest flux density in the low-frequency sky, with even the quiet Sun spewing flux density exceeding $10^4-10^5\ \mathrm{Jy}$ in the MWA band.
 Apart from a handful of sources whose flux density goes up to hundreds of $\mathrm{Jy}$, that of the bulk of other celestial sources lies in the range of a few $\mathrm{Jy}$ or weaker.
-Imaging a reasonably dense grid of background sources in the presence of the Sun in the FoV, hence, imposes a large dynamic range requirement, which had not been met till recently.
-The high imaging dynamic range images from P-AIRCARS now routinely allow us detect multiple background galactic and extra-galactic radio sources even in the presence of the Sun.
+Imaging a reasonably dense grid of background sources in the presence of the Sun in the FoV, hence, imposes a large dynamic range requirement, which had not been met until recently.
+The high dynamic-range of the images from P-AIRCARS now routinely allow us detect multiple background galactic and extragalactic radio sources even in the presence of the Sun.
 An example is shown in Fig. \ref{fig:aircars_paircars_rms}, which is made over 2.56 $\mathrm{MHz}$ and 10 $\mathrm{s}$.
-P-AIRCARS image shows a detection of 14 background sources with $\gtrsim5\sigma$ detection significance.
-The closest of these is at $\sim$20 $\mathrm{R_{\odot}}$ from the Sun and has a flux density 4.9 $\mathrm{Jy}$.
-Another example is available in \citep{Kansabanik2022}, where the independently available flux densities of background sources were used for arriving at robust solar absolute flux density calibration for MWA solar observations.
+The P-AIRCARS image shows a detection of 14 background sources with $\gtrsim5\sigma$ detection significance.
+The closest of these is at $\sim$20 $\mathrm{R_{\odot}}$ from the Sun and has a flux density of 4.9 $\mathrm{Jy}$.
+Another example is available in \citet{Kansabanik2022}, where the independently available flux densities of background sources were used for arriving at robust solar absolute flux density calibration for MWA solar observations.
 The rms noise in these images approaches that achieved by GLEAM, once the excess system temperature due to the Sun is taken into account \citep{Kansabanik2022}.